 The significant findings are presented in Table 1.
-The R and SD linear displacements and yaw angular displacement were significantly lower in the searching task than in the three other tasks (p<0.05), for COP, lower-back, neck and head variables in both the AP and the ML axes.
-Fig. 3, for example, shows that the lower-back range of AP displacement was lower in the searching task than in the three other tasks.
-In contrast, analyses of the mean position of COP and body segment failed to demonstrate any significant difference between tasks (F(3,36)<2.08, p>0.05).
-Hence, the participants stood upright in the same way in the four tasks.
+The R and SD linear displacements and yaw angular displacement were significantly lower in the searching task than in the three other tasks (p < .05), for COP, lower-back, neck, and head variables in both the AP

-Fig. 3.
-A significant main effect of task in the ANOVA for the range of the lower-back displacement in the anteroposterior (R{AP}) axis.
-The four tasks are the black dot stationarygaze, the structured dot stationary-gaze, the free-viewing and the searching tasks.
+Fig. 2.
+A significant main effect of task for the global score in the NASA-TLX.
+The four tasks are the black dot stationary-gaze, the structured dot stationary-gaze, the free-viewing, and the searching tasks.
 The definition of these tasks is discussed in the text.
-The range of the lower-back displacement in the AP axis was significantly lower in the searching task than in the three other tasks as indicated by the "-" sign (post-hoc Newman-Keuls tests).
-Error bars represent the standard error of the mean. p < 0.05.
+The global score was significantly higher in the searching task than in the three other tasks as indicated by the "+" sign.
+It was also significantly lower in the free-viewing task than in the three other tasks as indicated by the "-" sign.
+Error bars represent the standard error of the mean. p < .05.